 Routine physical activity has consistently been shown to be one way that people can achieve better overall health.
 Research by the Canadian Fitness and Life-styles Research Institute has found that approximately 60 percent of Newfoundlanders and Labradorians are inactive.
-While this has improved since 1981 when the figure was 86 percent, it is still a concern for the Province.
+While this has improved since 1981, when the figure was 86 percent, it is still a concern for the Province.
 Two out of three people in this Province are still not active enough to realize health benefits.
 Women are not as active as men and there is still an alarming incidence of childhood obesity all across Canada.
 Inactivity also decreases with higher levels of education and income.
 Four groups have been identified across Canada as being most at risk from inactivity: the poor, people of aboriginal/indigenous ancestry, children, and women.

 The Newfoundland Adult Health Survey (2001) also looked at one's body mass index (weight/height).
-In the Central Region, like in the other regions, males (49.9%) are more likely to be overweight than females (42.5%) and, while incidence on being underweight is low (2.8% overall), females are slightly more likely to fall in this category than males.
+In the Western Region, like in the other regions, males (43.8%) are more likely to be overweight than females (38.4%), but this difference is less pronounced in the Western Region than in the other regions surveyed.
+While incidence on being underweight is low (4.1% overall), females are slightly more likely to fall in this category than males.
 Traditionally the percentage of individuals overweight in this Province has been the second highest in the country.
-Given the low activity levels, the number of persons overweight, and our aging population, it is not surprising that we have the highest death rates due to circulatory disease in the country.
+Given the low activity levels, the number of persons overweight, and our aging population, it is not surprising that we have the highest rates of death due to circulatory disease in the country.